Charles Lee (basketball): Assistant coach (2012–2024)

 On June 25, 2012, Bucknell announced that Lee was returning to his alma mater as an assistant men's basketball coach.

-On August 20, 2014, the Atlanta Hawks announced that Lee had been hired as an assistant coach on head coach Mike Budenholzer’s staff.
+On August 20, 2014, the Atlanta Hawks announced that Lee had been hired as an assistant coach on head coach Mike Budenholzer's staff.

-After Budenholzer parted ways with the Hawks and became the head coach of the Milwaukee Bucks, Lee would move to Milwaukee and join Budenholzer’s staff as an assistant coach in 2018.
+After Budenholzer parted ways with the Hawks and became the head coach of the Milwaukee Bucks, Lee would move to Milwaukee and join Budenholzer's staff as an assistant coach in 2018.
 After the departure of top assistant coach Darvin Ham to the Los Angeles Lakers in 2022, Lee would ascend to become the associate head coach of the Bucks.

 On June 11, 2023, it was reported that Lee would be hired by the Boston Celtics as their top assistant coach.

 Charlotte Hornets (2024–present)

 On May 9, 2024, Lee was hired to be the new head coach of the Charlotte Hornets.
 He officially joined the team following the Celtics' victory in the NBA Finals.

+On May 7, 2026, Lee and the Hornets agreed to a multiyear contract extension.